 GRANITE & SEALANT

 Because granite is a natural surface (like marble or soapstone), it will absorb liquids.
-This being said, it’s harder than marble and soapstone and FAR more resistant to staining, etching and loss of lustre.
-HOWEVER, if you don’t seal and maintain your granite (depending on how often your particular sealant needs to be reapplied), you risk not only staining and discolouration but MOULD and bacteria build-up.
+Keep in mind; it’s harder than marble and soapstone and FAR more resistant to staining, etching and loss of sheen.
+HOWEVER, suppose you don’t seal and maintain your granite (depending on how often your particular sealant needs reapplied).
+In this case, you risk not only staining and discolouration but MOULD and bacteria build-up.

 Granite countertop similar to Sienna Beige with Sherwin Williams Urbane Bronze on the island

 I was talking to my fave installer, and he told me a story of going to a home to install new countertops.
 The OLD granite countertops were unsealed (or maybe were originally and were never done again).
 Underneath the countertop in the lazy Susan corner, what was festering there?
 MOULD.
 Wooooof.
 Please, seal your granite.